 Can cats eat canned chicken without cooking?

-Yes, you do not have to cook the canned chicken before feeding it to your felines.
+You do not have to cook canned chicken before feeding it to your felines.
 The large majority of canned chicken has already been cooked or at least slightly cooked.
 It is usually put in a boiling water bath to kill the bacteria and seal the lid.
 Because of this, it is safe to eat right out of a can.

-Most canned chickens are even safe for people to eat straight out of a can.
-This is because they are all cooked at least a little bit.
+Most canned chicken is even safe for people to eat straight out of a can.
+This is because it is all cooked at least a little bit.